psteitz/pyquote/README.md

-# PyQuote - Stock Quote Updater
+# PyQuote - Accumulates intraday stock quotes

 A Python application that fetches intraday minute-level stock quotes from the yFinance API and stores them in a MySQL database.
 This application can be used to accumulate a historical database of minute quotes for a designated list of stocks.